 Articles & Coverage

-Best knows as a college town, Bellingham and the surrounding area and brimming with outdoor adventure, restaurants, and retail, not to mention abundant artistic talent.
+Best known as a college town, Bellingham and the surrounding area are brimming with outdoor adventure, restaurants, and retail, not to mention abundant artistic talent.
 Read full feature from the state of Washington’s Visitor Guide, here.Â

 The small city of Bellingham hugs the Washington coastline and nestles up to the craggy, snow-capped Cascade Range.
 This bustling college town is only a two-hour drive from Seattle, and a 1.5-hour drive from Vancouver, BC.
 When the opportunity to have a hosted two-day stay presented itself, I packed up my bags and headed north […]